GalaxySynth/Wild-Dogs/README.md

 Wild Dogs is a lightweight, Vanilla-client friendly Fabric server built on Minecraft 1.19.
 It contains most quality of life improvements you'd expect, improved visual fidelity and performance as well as plenty of worldgen datapacks.

 ## Gameplay Guide
-DogeCraft contains some gameplay enhancing mechanics.
-Those are described in detail [here](https://github.com/The-Animonculory/Wild-Dogs/blob/main/GUIDE.md) in the gameplay guide.
+Our server contains some gameplay enhancing mechanics.
+Those are described in detail [here](https://github.com/galaxysynth/Wild-Dogs/blob/main/GUIDE.md) in the gameplay guide.